10 year fixed mortgages

-It’s also important that you keep in mind other less obvious costs when getting a 10 year fix.
+It’s also important that you consider all costs when getting a 10 year fix.

-10 year fixed rate deals could potentially come with much higher early repayment charges (ERCs) than 2 year or 5 year fixes.
+10 year fixed rate deals could come with higher early repayment charges (ERCs) than 2 or 5 year fixes.

-Early repayment charges could set you back thousands of pounds, undoing any savings you made from a low interest rate.
+Early repayment charges could cost you thousands of pounds.
+This could undo any savings you made from a low interest rate.

-10 years is a significant length of time, and you may decide you want to move homes.
+10 years is a long time, and you may decide you want to move homes.

-In order to avoid the hefty ERC, make sure you choose a portable mortgage.
+To avoid large ERCs, make sure you choose a portable mortgage.

-This will allow you to transfer your mortgage deal onto another property without having to shell out thousands on early repayment.
+This will allow you to transfer your mortgage deal to another property.
+This could save you thousands on early repayments.

 Many mortgages are portable.
-Just tell your mortgage adviser that you’d like a portable mortgage.
+If you'd like one, tell your mortgage adviser.

 What if I want to fix my mortgage for more than 10 years?